ACE Strategic Consultant Emily Herndon, LEED AP, has a team, and entrepreneurial spirit, and a grand plan

 “They’ve got a problem that they can’t solve,” Herndon said of her clients.
 “They end up liking us at the end of the day.”

 Her specialty is federal clients, agencies that manage millions of square feet of facilities.
 Projects can take months, even years, to complete.
 Her work can take her anywhere, and can involve almost anything, from locks and dams to an abandoned missile silo.

 “You never know exactly what you’re going to find,” she said.

-For over seven years she was at Booz Allen Hamilton, a mega-firm, and from there went to Jacobs, an even bigger mega-firm, for nearly 12.
+For over seven years she was at mega-firm Booz Allen Hamilton before moving to the even bigger Jacobs for nearly 12.
 In May, she took a position at Woolpert, where, as a senior consultant, she helped found the firm’s Strategic Consulting group, which focuses on asset management in aviation, water, land management, and federal facilities.

 “Everyone’s managing their assets with limited budgets, and everyone’s assets are aging,” she said.

 Clients have a surplus of data and don’t know what to do with it.
 Moreover, clients are finding themselves at important crossroads, hence the need to contact people like Herndon.
 This, Herndon said, is what clients are saying about themselves: We need to manage ourselves more strategically.
 We can’t get by without a plan anymore.

 This conversation is taking place a lot, because Herndon and her growing team are busy.